smith11235/deep_import/README.md

 to upload bulk data, with nested relations, in a fraction of the time.

+_Note: while this is written against ActiveRecord (ruby), the algorithm is portable to other high level ORMs._

 ## Setup Your Code

 * Add gem: